My Name Is America

 My Name Is America is a series of historical novels published by Scholastic Press.
 Each book is written in the form of a journal of a fictional young man's life during an important event or time period in American history.
+Seen as a companion to Scholastic's Dear America series, it was primarily aimed at boys 9-12 years old.
 The series was discontinued in 2004.